-During 2020/21 the Force achieved its target number of police officers, including the additional officers funded through Uplift grant from government.
-The most up to date workforce position at the end of the first quarter of 2021/22 is presented in the summary table below, including police officers, PCSO's and police staff roles.
+During 2021/22 the Force achieved its target number of police officers, including the additional officers funded through Uplift grant from government.
+The most up to date workforce position at the end of March 2022 is presented in the summary table below, including police officers, PCSO's and police staff roles.